 8. Adopt a Local Mission Mindset

 One of Jesus' final mandates for us was to 'go into all the world'... today, though, the world has come to us.
-Reach out into your community and engage with the various people groups.
-Hurting people are every where, and that is where we as the church can shine.
+Reach out to your community and engage with the various people groups.
+Hurting people are everywhere, and that is where we as the church can shine.
 This approach inspires members, leading to natural church growth.

 Practical 'Local Mission' Tips: